-It’s hard to be happy when you just don’t feel good, whether you’re in your 20s, 30s, 50s or 70s.
+It can be hard to be happy when you just don’t feel good, no matter your age.
 Exercise for healthy aging is a given, but what you focus on matters as well.
 To create a body that stands the test of time, one crucial but overlooked factor is the strength of your bones and muscles, including the upper back and arms.
-Developing these muscles along with stretching encourages better posture which improves blood circulation and grows stronger bones.
+Developing and stretching these muscles encourages better posture which improves blood circulation and supports stronger bones.

 Start on Your Bucket List

 Stay Relevant and Connected

 The sure-fire way to combat this and stay connected to the world-at-large is to keep your mind sharp.
 Read news and opinion pieces online, interact with all ages of people in coffee shops, at parks or at social gatherings, and ask what people think, feel and care about.
-Join a book club, cooking group or knitting social – anything that sharpens your mind and coordination skills.
+Join a hobby club – anything that sharpens your mind and coordination skills.
 Learn a new computer program, or download phone apps that engage you in things you don’t know much about yet.